A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the Digital Concrete Jungle: Method

 \textbf{Exclusion criteria} included: (1) under 18 years of age; (2) inability to communicate due to cognitive impairment or serious illness; (3) no prior experience with, or interest in, gay social apps; and (4) conflict of interest, meaning that researchers or their affiliates could not participate.

 \textbf{Ethics.} The study protocol was reviewed and approved by the Institutional Review Board (IRB) of an anonymized university.
 All participants were fully informed of the research objectives, procedures, and potential impacts.
 They were reminded of their rights to withdraw at any time without justification, to request deletion of their data, and to review any information collected about them.
 All data were anonymized, and pseudonymous participant IDs were assigned.
 Interviewers underwent extensive training in qualitative methods and LGBTQ+ cultural competence to ensure respectful engagement.
 Each participant received 30 RMB (approximately \$4.50 USD) for each completed interview session.
+To better illustrate the longitudinal continuity and attrition in participants’ GSN app usage across the four data collection waves, Table \ref{tab:app_usage} summarizes which gay social applications each participant used in 2014, 2017, 2020, and 2023.